Bronze Age Pervert: X (formerly Twitter)

 BAP is an active X user but has posted under multiple handles, and on multiple sites.
 The earliest identified posts by the "Bronze Age Pervert" persona appeared on now-defunct web forums in 2010.
 The Twitter account @bronzeageperv then joined Twitter in November 2013 and developed links to Curtis Yarvin before the account was banned in February 2017.
 BAP joined Twitter again in March 2017 under the handle @bronzeagemantis.
 On August 4, 2021, Twitter suspended BAP again.
 As a result, BAP switched to using Telegram until he was later reinstated on Twitter.
 After the reinstatement of his account by Elon Musk, BAP's Twitter following continued to grow and "restored structure to a movement that commonly refers to itself as the 'authentic' right-wing Twitter."
 A separate account with the handle @costin_eats is used by Costin Alamariu when not writing under the 'BAP' pseudonym.

 BAP's original Twitter biography stated: "Steppe barbarian.
 Nationalist, Fascist, Nudist Bodybuilder!
 Purification of world.
 Revolt of the damned.
 Destruction of the cities!"
 It later described him as a "Free speech and anti-xenoestrogen activist."
 The banner above BAP's Twitter profile was a close up photo of Cellini's Perseus with the Head of Medusa, and his posts are a mix of post-ironic far-right memes with images of bodybuilders.
-The images are often considered homoerotic in nature but Josh Vandiver suggests more sinister motivations when describing them: "[BAP] and his followers regularly celebrate images of handsome and muscular young white men. (...)
+The images are often considered homoerotic in nature but Josh Vandiver suggested that "[BAP] and his followers regularly celebrate images of handsome and muscular young white men. (...)
 The images depict men in typical ways for Western masculinities: active, in motion, subjects shaping the world, not sexual objects.
 BAP posts images of virile young men on beaches or surfboards in tropical locales—including the Caribbean and Baja California—with captions stating they are 'conquering' or 'cleansing' such territories.
 These are geopolitical visions, a form of popular geopolitics calling for expansion and conquest of the global South."

 The account is part of Frogtwitter, a group of pseudonymous online writers with a highly negative view of contemporary American society.
 This group mythologizes an aristocratic past while engaging in racism and antisemitism, often through memes laden with heavy irony.
 BAP frequently condemns alt-right leadership figures, such as Richard Spencer.
 BAP and his acolytes are at odds with white nationalist Nick Fuentes and his groypers, and Fuentes has claimed that Curtis Yarvin and BAP are "at the forefront of a rising Thiel-funded faction of the Right."